-- No clearing, grading, excavation or filling of land for a building or structure shall be commenced; no erection, addition to, alteration of, or moving of any building or structure shall be undertaken, nor shall any land be changed to a use of a different use type, use category, or use class under this Ordinance except in conformance with one of the following permits or approvals: - a.
+i.
+No clearing, grading, excavation or filling of land for a building or structure shall be commenced; no erection, addition to, alteration of, or moving of any building or structure shall be undertaken, nor shall any land be changed to a use of a different use type, use category, or use class under this Ordinance except in conformance with to one of the following permits or approvals:

+- Zoning Permits.
+The following provisions shall apply in the issuance of any Zoning Permit in addition to any other requirements for a particular use contained in this Ordinance: - a.
 A Zoning Permit has been secured from the Zoning Administrator. - b.
-A Special Use Permit has been approved in compliance with the provisions of Article 7 of this Ordinance. - c.
-A platted Subdivision has been approved in compliance with the provisions of Chapter 153, Subdivision Regulations. - ii.
+A Special Conditional Use Permit has been approved in compliance with the provisions of Article 7 of this Ordinance. - c.
+A platted Subdivision has been approved in compliance with the provisions of Chapter 153, Subdivision Regulations. - d.
 Except upon a written order of the Zoning Board of Appeals, no Zoning Permit shall be issued for any building, structure or use of land that would be in violation of any of the provisions of this Ordinance.
 Such order shall not be final until the minutes of the ZBA meeting at which the decision was made have been approved by the ZBA.